 8. Tour a winery

-If you are a wine connoisseur, don’t miss the chance to visit the winery and sample some of its finest wines.
-Award-winning red and white wines are available, as are speciality wines like amber, blush and indigo.
+If you are a wine connoisseur, don’t miss the chance to visit a winery and sample some of its finest wines.

 You cannot enjoy Surrey’s wine without also enjoying its food.
 And there are plenty of superb places to eat in the city.